Morristown Dangerous or Defective Products Attorney

 A person who suffered harm while using a product that was manufactured or marketed in a defective or dangerous way may be able to recover damages from the responsible party in a products liability-based personal injury suit.

 Products liability law enforces the responsibility of a manufacturer, seller or distributor of goods to compensate users of those goods for injuries caused by defective or dangerous products that is placed into the stream of commerce.
 The basic idea underlying products liability law is that the companies providing the products are usually in the best position to prevent defective products from entering the marketplace, so if they fail to do so, they should be held accountable.

-An experienced and knowledgeable personal injury lawyer at Law Offices of Michael P. Burakoff, P.A. in Morristown, New Jersey, can advise injured persons on whether they may have a claim against a product manufacturer or seller and can help them recover the damages to which they are legally entitled.
+An experienced and knowledgeable Morristown dangerous or defective products attorney at The Law Offices of Michael P. Burakoff, P.A. can advise injured persons on whether they may have a claim against a product manufacturer or seller and can help them recover the damages to which they are legally entitled.

 Although products liability law has evolved over the years, these cases are still challenging for plaintiffs.
 At one time, “caveat emptor” (literally translated as “buyer beware”) was the standard to which manufacturers were held.
 Today “strict liability” is imposed in appropriate cases.